nadavbra/pwas/README.rst

 PWAS requires Python 3.

+Depending on the format of your genetic data, you will have to manually install a relevant Python parser before using PWAS.
+If you use the PLINK/BED format, you will have to install the `pandas-plink <https://pypi.org/project/pandas-plink/>`_ Python package.
+If you use the BGEN format, install `bgen_parser <https://github.com/nadavbra/bgen_parser>`_.

+Part of PWAS's pipeline also requires other tools (see details below).
+Specifically, step 2.3 requires a variant assessment tool such as  `FIRM <https://github.com/nadavbra/firm>`_.

-Upon installation it will automatically add the following Python packages:
+Upon installation, PWAS will automatically add the following Python packages:

 * numpy
 * scipy